 To allow artificial intelligent agents to interact with the real world, where the amount of annotated data may be limited, integrating new sources of knowledge becomes crucial to support autonomous learning.
 We consider several possible scenarios involving synthetic and real-world point clouds where supervised learning fails due to data scarcity and large domain gaps.
 We propose to enrich standard feature representations by leveraging self-supervision through a multi-task model that can solve a 3D puzzle while learning the main task of shape classification or part segmentation.

 The semantic segmentation of 3D shapes with a high-density of vertices could be impractical due to large memory requirements.
-To make this problem computationally tractable, we propose a neural-network based approach that produces 3D augmented views of the 3D shape to solve the whole segmentation as sub-segmentation problems.
-3D augmented views are obtained by projecting vertices and normals of a 3D shape onto 2D regular grids taken from different viewpoints around the shape.
-These 3D views are then processed by a Convolutional Neural Network to produce a probability distribution function (pdf) over the set of the semantic classes for each vertex.
-The pdfs are then re-projected on the original 3D shape and post-processed using contextual information through Conditional Random Fields.
+To make this problem computationally tractable, we propose neural-network based approaches that produces 3D augmented views of the 3D shape to solve the whole segmentation as sub-segmentation problems.

 A. Alliegro, D. Boscaini and T. Tommasi.
 Self-Supervision for 3D Real-World Challenges, European Conference on Computer Vision Workshops - ECCVW, 2020